 If a verbs ends in a standalone -u (which is not part of a diphthong), then -u cannot be added to it, since the resulting auxiliary version would be identical to the original verb.
 In such cases, one can use the alternative suffix -t (if one doesn’t want to use the full tu marker).
 For example, the auxiliary version of kontinu ‘continue, go on’ is kontinut.
 (As a memory guide: both -u and -t are derived from tu, through shortening.)

 Auxiliaries formed using the -u/-t suffix are never re-used as nouns, since there is no need to do so – the original form of the word is used instead (e.g. kaixi).

 XXX Mention that adverbs, other verb markers, and determiners may still interrupt verb chains and give some examples.

 The copula xi – translated as a form of ‘be’ in this context – connects a noun phrase with an adjective or noun phrase that describes it.
-If a adjective follows, it can be and often is omitted, but if a noun phrase follows, it should always be used.
-Note that the expression that follows xi is considered a complement rather than an object, therefore it never takes the object marker o.
+If a adjective follows, it can be and often is omitted, but if a noun phrase or a prepositional phrase follows, it should always be used.
+Note that an adjective or noun phrase that follows xi is considered a complement rather than an object, therefore it never takes the object marker o.